algolia/github-awesome-autocomplete/README.md

 # GitHub Awesome Autocomplete

 By working every day on building the best search engine, we've become obsessed with our own search experience on the websites and mobile applications we use.
-GitHub is quite big for us, we use their search bar every day but it was not optimal for our needs: so we just re-built Github's search the way we thought it should be and we now share it with the community via this [Chrome extension](https://chrome.google.com/webstore/detail/github-awesome-autocomple/djkfdjpoelphhdclfjhnffmnlnoknfnd).
+GitHub is quite big for us, we use their search bar every day but it was not optimal for our needs: so we just re-built Github's search the way we thought it should be and we now share it with the community via this [Chrome](https://chrome.google.com/webstore/detail/github-awesome-autocomple/djkfdjpoelphhdclfjhnffmnlnoknfnd) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/github-awesome-autocomplete/) extensions.

 Algolia provides a developer-friendly SaaS API for database search.
 It enables any website or mobile application to easily provide its end-users with an instant and relevant search.
 With Algolia's unique find as you type experience, users can find what they're looking for in just a few keystrokes.
 Feel free to give Algolia a try with our 14-days FREE trial at [Algolia](https://www.algolia.com).